molovo/live-node-list/README.md

 ### Delegated Event Listeners

 As well as applying event listeners to the items in the list, you can also add 'delegated' event listeners - that is event listeners attached to another element, that are removed when there are no items in the LiveNodeList, and added again once items are present.

-This is useful, for example adding an event listener for the scroll event to the `window`, within which you perform some modification to the items in the list.
+This is useful, for example adding an event listener for the scroll event to the `window`, within which you access the items in the list.
 When there are no items in the list, the event listener is redundant, so removing it will increase scroll performance.

 ```js
 const items = new LiveNodeList('.item')